TehPirat3/public-amazon-crawler/readme.md

-# Amazon Crawler
+# Amazon Category Crawler and Product Detail Extractor
-A relatively simple amazon.com crawler written in python.
-It has the following features:
+amazon.com crawler written in python with following features:

- * supports hundreds of simultaneous requests, depending on machine's limits
+ * simultaneous requests and multithreading, number of threads can be changed from settings.py
- * supports using proxy servers
+ * rotates proxy servers from proxy pool
- * supports scaling to multiple machines orchestrating the crawl and keeping in sync
- * can be paused and restarted without losing its place
+ * uses Redis to queue URL for requests, so the process can be continued if the run stops
  * logs progress and warning conditions to a file for later analysis

-It was used to pull over 1MM+ products and their images from amazon in a few hours.
-[Read more]().
+ * in case a page link is not responding or is detected for bot usage, bitlyshortener api is used to shorten the link to get rid of tailing parameters and request is retried.

 ## Getting it Setup
-After you get a copy of this codebase pulled down locally (either downloaded as a zip or git cloned), you'll need to install the python dependencies:

-    pip install -r requirements.txt

-Then you'll need to go into the `settings.py` file and update a number of values:
+To run for a single item code, e.g. "B07Y91T141"

+    python detail_extractor.py

+To run on a category of items

+    python crawler.py

+`settings.py` has configurations for the followings:

- * **Database Name, Host and User** - Connection information for storing products in a postgres database
+ * **Database Name, Host and User** - Connection information for storing products in a postgres database (stores data taken from browsing page)
  * **Redis Host, Port and Database** - Connection information for storing the URL queue in redis
  * **Proxy List as well as User, Password and Port** - Connection information for your list of proxy servers

-Once you've updated all of your connection information, you'll need to run the following at the command line to setup the postgres table that will store the product records:

-    python models.py
+ * **MongoDB Server, Port, DB name and Collection** - Connection information for storing product details in a mongodb document
+ * **Start file information** - Path for a .txt file which contains links of categories
+ * **Headers and Random User-Agent** - Updates headers with new random User-Agent for each request
+ * **Number of threads, limit of requests and entries per listing** - Can be configured to meet the needs of scraping logic

-The fields that are stored for each product are the following:
+The fields that are stored for each product from browsing page are the following:

  * title
  * product_url *(URL for the detail page)*